Lampedusa: 21st century and North African immigration

 In July 2013, Pope Francis visited the island on his first official visit outside of Rome.
 He prayed for migrants, living and dead, and denounced their traffickers.
 In October 2013, the 2013 Lampedusa disaster occurred; a boat carrying over 500 migrants, mostly from Eritrea and Somalia, sank off the coast of Lampedusa with the deaths of at least 300 people.

-From January to April 2015, about 1600 migrants died on the route from Libya to Lampedusa, making it the deadliest migrant route in the world.
+From January to April 2015, about 1,600 migrants died on the route from Libya to Lampedusa, making it the deadliest migrant route in the world.

 The 2017 Oscar-nominated Italian documentary film Fire at Sea documented a part of this migrant crisis and was filmed entirely on the island in 2014 and 2015.
 The film also won the Golden Bear at the 66th Berlin Film Festival.

+In September 2023, over 120 boats, carrying roughly 7,000 migrants—more than the total population of Lampedusa—arrived on the island within the span of 24 hours.
+Some of the migrants were relocated to Germany.
+According to the Irish Examiner, the majority of the September 2023 migrants arrived from Tunisia and were "young men or unaccompanied minors."
+Reasons for migration varied, but the Irish Examiner listed a worsening of the "socioeconomic situation in Tunisia" and fleeing danger or persecution.

+The year 2024 brought a total of 45,997 migrants to Lampedusa on 1,095 different boats.
+43,580 people have arrived in Italy since the beginning of 2025.

 Geography

 Lampedusa is both the southernmost point and the southernmost island of Italy.
-Politically and administratively, Lampedusa is part of Italy, but geologically it belongs to Africa since the sea between the two is no deeper than 120 m.
+Politically and administratively, Lampedusa is part of Italy, but geologically it is part of Africa since the sea between the two is no deeper than 120 m.
 Lampedusa is a semi-arid island, dominated by a garrigue landscape, with maquis shrubland in the west.
 It has no sources of water other than irregular rainfall.
 Overall the island has two slopes, from west to east, and from north to south of the island.
 The south-western side is dominated by deep gorges, while the southeastern part is dominated by shallow valleys and sandy beaches.
 The entire northern coast is dominated by cliffs: gently sloping cliffs on the east coast, and vertical sheer cliffs on the west coast.

 Geology

 Lampedusa geologically is part of the "Pelagian Province" (USGS definition), a structural member of the African continent, lying on a structural high called the Lampedusa Plateau.
 Lampedusa essentially is a tilted block of limestone, the highest point being on the NW coast and the lowest on the SE coast, the island being soft limestone, of a white to creamy-yellow.
 This area lies on a seismically active part of central Mediterranean, the Sicily Channel Rift Zone.
-From a structural point of view, Lampedusa belongs to the Pelagian Block, a foreland at the northern edge of the African plate, and is inside the Sicily Channel.
+From a structural point of view, Lampedusa belongs to the Pelagian Block, a foreland at the northern edge of the African Plate, and is inside the Sicily Channel.